What should I do with my tax refund?

 Andrew Goldman has been writing for over 20 years and investing for the past 10 years.
 He currently writes about personal finance and investing for Wealthsimple.
 Andrew's past work has been published in The New York Times Magazine, Bloomberg Businessweek, New York Magazine and Wired.
 Television appearances include NBC's Today show as well as Fox News.
 Andrew holds a Bachelor of Arts (English) from the University of Texas.
 He and his wife Robin live in Westport, Connecticut with their two boys and a Bedlington terrier.
 In his spare time, he hosts “The Originals" podcast.

-Tax refunds have been called the biggest paycheque of the year.
-Since the average refund is $1,634, it’s worth noting: with great windfalls come great responsibilities…as well as a host of truly terrible temptations.
+Tax refunds have been called the biggest paycheck of the year.
+Since the average refund is $3,120, it’s worth noting: with great windfalls come great responsibilities…as well as a host of truly terrible temptations.
 So what are you going to do with yours?